outscale/butterfly/README.md

 format.
 Check out [protocol](https://github.com/outscale/butterfly/tree/master/api/protocol) for more details.

-Here is an example of Butterfly with 6 Virtual Machines isolated in 3 networks (VNI 42, 51 and 1337).
+Here is an example of Butterfly with 6 VMs isolated in three networks (VNI 42, 51 and 1337).

 ![Butterfly execution](https://osu.eu-west-2.outscale.com/jerome.jutteau/16d1bc0517de5c95aa076a0584b43af6/butterfly.svg)

 Butterfly binds a dedicated NIC to send/receive VXLAN packets and binds a socket (default: tcp) to listen to queries on its API.
-If you use a DPDK compatible card, you won't be able to access the API through it.
+If you use a DPDK compatible card, you will not be able to access the API through it.

-You can build this configuration in few lines of client calls:
+You can build this configuration using a few lines of client calls:
 ```
 butterfly nic add --ip 42.0.0.1 --mac 52:54:00:12:34:01 --vni 42 --id vnic_1
 butterfly nic add --ip 42.0.0.1 --mac 52:54:00:12:34:01 --vni 51 --id vnic_2